 - Allow customers to interact with your business team on social media.

-- Build your own customer list without relying other services to do it for you.
+- Build your customer list without relying on other services to do it for you.

 The good news is, you don’t have to spend thousands of dollars on web professionals to get all these done.
 At Wealthy Affiliate, you can learn to do it on your own using the following tools and training resources.
 If you want to bring your business to the next level, then I highly recommend that you check out this platform.